Neigelily/Scrape_IPA_wordlists_from_Wiktionary/README.md

 The output is produced by executing one function: scrapeFromWiktionaryIPAwords(language, removeComplexWords = False), which takes the language of interest as its first argument, and an optional second argument which is the Boolean "removeComplexWords").

-If "removeComplexWords" is set to True, the program ignores entries of Wiktionary containing one or more spaces.
+If "removeComplexWords" is set to True, the program ignores the entries of Wiktionary that contain one or more spaces.

 # Requirements